Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 Step Five: Add a little ribbon loop to the back so the wreath can be hung up.

 The St. Patrick’s Day Pillow Wreath is finished!
 They really are fun to make and a great beginner sewing project!
-It takes a while to stuff the pillows and hand sew them closed, but it’s a great project to do while catching up on your Netflix shows :)
+It takes a while to stuff the pillows and hand sew them closed, but it’s a great project to do while catching up on your favorite shows :)

 I’ll be back later this week with another fun craft for St. Patrick’s Day!